-Robotics is not only part of research but also where my passion is.
-I am a robot enthusiast and I have been building robots since 2009.
-Below is a selection of my projects that were built for research (or just for fun):
+Robotics is not only part of my research but also where my passion is — I am a robot enthusiast and I have started building robots since 2009 (when I was a 2nd year undergraduate student).
+Below is a selection of my robotics projects that were built for research (or just as a hobbist).

 ▲ Picture of the robot platform.
 The robot has three omni wheels.
-On top layer there is a LiDAR produced by Slamtec.
+On top layer there is a low-cost LiDAR (RPLiDAR-A1) produced by Slamtec.
 The middle layer contains a high framerate camera and a Raspberry Pi 3.
 On the bottom layer there is a low-level microcontroller and a motor driver.

 A side project during the summer holiday.
 The hardware of this self-balance robot is off-the-shelf, which ease myself and make me focus on the software.
 The system is controlled by a STM32F103 Cortex-M3 microcontroller.
 The main sensor is a MPU6050 6-axis motion sensor.
 The attitude estimation is achieved by a complementary filter and a PI controller.
 As I don’t have a model of the system, I can only manually tune the controller parameters, which is crucial to achieve satisfied stability.